 - Switch off from outside influence – Turn off twitter, facebook, instagram, email and in-fact the internet in general.
 Even better – turn off the computer (unless you are using Serato or Traktor), and finally, turn off your phone!

 - Go and practice for an uninterrupted hour – when was the last time you did that?
 Have a goal for your practice e.g. start the steps to learning a new scratch.

 - Go and practice for an uninterrupted four hours!
 See above.
 Imagine what you could do in four hours!

-- Keep a scratch practice journal – write down scratches you learn in TTM format and beats and samples you liked using.
+- Keep a scratch practice journal – write down the scratches you learn in a simple scratch notation format and the beats and samples you liked using.
 In the future this will allow you to go back and see what inspired you.